benesch/console/README.md

 This is the web console interface for Materialize.

+See [Architecture](/docs/architecture.md) for a general overview of how Console talks to the rest of the Materialize.

 ## Running the app locally

 Ensure you have node 18.x and yarn 1.x.
 The specific versions of these tools